Thursday, May 31, 2007

 This granddaughter of the legendary singer Noor Jehan speaks exclusively to us about life after Taj Mahal, life after marriage, Pakistani film industry, her stint with singing and a lot more.

-debut film Taj Mahal didn't do well.
-Do you think it was a right
+Your debut film Taj Mahal didn't do well.
+Do you think it was a right debut for you?

 I think the role that was offered to me was fabulous.
 I was playing the role of Mumtaz, it was a historical role and I love history.
 Unfortunately the marketing wasn't very good but its okay I thoroughly enjoyed the experience.